thomaslsimpson/ml-linear-regression/README.md

 # This is a project I did for my Duke University class on Machine Learning.

-I'm leaving out some of the specifics of teh class and focusing on the data itself.
+I'm leaving out some of the specifics of the class and focusing on the data itself.
 While anyone taking the class could use this information to copy what I did, not using all the information will make it harder to find.
 That said, I suspect ChatGPT would turn up most of this anyway so I'm not all that concerned about it.

 ## Reviewing the data.